Paul Bastock

 Paul Anthony Bastock (born 19 May 1970) is an English professional football manager and former professional footballer who played as a goalkeeper.
+His last job was assistant manager for King's Lynn Town, alongside Ian Culverhouse.

-He previously held the record for the most competitive club appearances in world football, having played more than 1,286 times in league and cup competitions, primarily across the English lower leagues, (Note: Paul Bastock is often credited with 1,280 club appearances in the news instead of 1,286 because he is credited with 677 appearances for Boston United instead of 679, most likely the total count is missing his match for Cheltenham Town, his match for Pinchbeck United and his match for Deeping Rangers in 2022, and there is some other miscalculation that can't be traced since all sources listing him with a total of 1,280 matches lack the detailed stats per club.) but has since been surpassed by Fábio.
+He previously held the record for the most competitive club appearances in world football, having played more than 1,299 times in league and cup competitions, primarily across the English lower leagues, (Note: Paul Bastock is often credited with 1,280 club appearances in the news instead of 1,299 because he is credited with 677 appearances for Boston United instead of 679, most likely the total count is missing his match for Cheltenham Town, his match for Pinchbeck United and his match for Deeping Rangers in 2022, and there are other miscalculations that can't be traced since all sources listing him with a total of 1,280 matches lack the detailed stats per club.) but has since been surpassed by Fábio.

 During his career, which began in 1988, Bastock has represented more than twenty clubs, including Cambridge United, Boston United, Rushden & Diamonds and St Albans City.
 Having played 679 games in all competitions for the club, Bastock was voted as Boston's 'all-time cult hero' by viewers of the BBC show Football Focus in April 2005.
 He also played once for the England National Game XI (England C) in an unofficial game against a Highland League selection.

+He has worked as assistant manager to Ian Culverhouse for King's Lynn Town (twice), Kettering Town, Boston United and St Albans City.